timwaizenegger/raspberrypi-examples/setup-raspberrypi/README.md

 * Do the following commands (type `y` for the incoming questions after each command):
  * `sudo rpi-update`
  * `reboot`

+## SPI Enable
+This guide is also found [here](http://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/).
+* Run `sudo raspi-config` on the terminal
+* Navigate to `9 Advanced Options`
+* Navigate to `A5 SPI`
+* Select `Enable`
+* Select `Yes` when asked about the kernel module
+* Select `Yes` when asked to reboot the system
+You can check if it's enable through the command on the terminal:
+`lsmod | grep spi_`
+You should see “spi_bcm2708″ or “spi_bcm2835”
+To check if the library is available for python:
+`apt-mark showauto | grep spi`
+You should see the two python spidev packages listed in the output.

 ## SSH Access